Ever since we swapped our flip phones for smartphones, the way we consume content has changed.

-Now, we get sold things we don’t need by ‘influencers’ instead of billboards, and increasingly read the news on our phones during our morning commute, rather than flipping through a newspaper.
-Such is the power of mobile internet.
+Now, we’re sold things by social media influencers instead of billboard ads, learn by listening to podcasts instead of sitting in classrooms, and read the news on our phones during our morning commute rather than flipping through a physical newspaper.
+Such is the power of mobile technology, internet connectivity, mobile applications, and multimedia experiences.

-Millennials, who now occupy the largest segment of the workforce in North America, can’t put their phones aside.
-They’re virtually glued to them, as illustrated in the chart below.
+Millennials, who now occupy the largest segment of the workforce in North America, can’t put their phones down.
+They’re virtually glued to them.
+(See chart below for proof.)

-It wasn’t long, then, that L&D pros realized that offering a learning environment on mobile devices would replicate how their learners consume content outside of work, and increase engagement.
-As a result, mobile learning, or m-learning, has become an increasingly relevant component of all eLearning programs, and learning management systems in general.
+It didn’t take long for L&D pros to realize that creating a learning environment on mobile devices would replicate how their learners consume content outside of work, and increase engagement.
+As a result, mobile learning, or m-learning, has become an increasingly relevant component of all e-learning programs, and learning management systems (LMSs) in general.

-- Benefits of Mobile Learning in the Workplace
+- Advantages of mobile learning in the workplace

-Mobile learning is defined as a way to access learning content from any mobile device.
-Learners have access to learning materials anywhere and any time, unlike enterprise learning that is office-based.
+Mobile learning is defined as a way to access learning resources and content from any mobile device.
+Learners have access to learning materials and learning support anywhere and any time, unlike enterprise learning that is office-based.

 Social learning platforms can also be made mobile-ready, enabling learners to reach out to Subject Matter Experts (SMEs) and colleagues when they need support.

-With 64% of learners saying that accessing their training content from a mobile device is essential, mobile learning is here to stay.
+With 64% of learners saying that accessing their training content from a mobile device is essential, it looks like mobile learning is here to stay.

 1. The device is already in their hands

-If learners can use their devices to better understand job-related knowledge as they are on the field, at their jobs, they will.
-So why not use the devices they hold in their hands to facilitate that kind of knowledge transfer?
+If learners can use their devices to improve job-related knowledge as they are on the field, at their jobs, they will.
+So why not try leveraging the devices they hold in their hands to facilitate that kind of knowledge transfer?

-We used to view all learning opportunities as very separate experiences, but eLearning and mobile devices have changed all that.
-For example, with the right Learning Platform in place and the right mobile learning program executed, learning can be right at the fingertips of employees in the field, as they execute their daily tasks and procedures.
-In fact, 71% of Millennials say they connect more with mobile learning than L&D activities delivered via desktop or formal methods.
+We used to view all learning opportunities as very separate experiences, but e-learning and mobile devices have changed all that.
+For example, with the right enterprise learning technologies, you can transform the traditional learning experience into a modern, mobile learning experience.
+Mobile learning apps bring the information users need to their fingertips, and can even deliver real-time notifications to keep remote employees up to date.
+71% of Millennials say they connect more with mobile learning activities than L&D activities delivered via traditional computing devices, like desktop and laptops, or formal methods.

 2. Knowledge is community-based

-With the right Learning Platform and m-learning program, job-related knowledge is not limited to what is prescriptive, according to the administrators of a learning program.
-Instead, learners have access to the experiences, knowledge, and insight that accomplished learners in their very field have been exposed to, and they can access this community-driven knowledge right at the point of need.
+With the right enterprise learning solution and mobile learning program, job-related knowledge isn’t limited to what is prescriptive, according to the administrators of a learning program.
+It’s more collaborative.
+Learners have access to the experiences, knowledge, and insight that accomplished learners in their very field have been exposed to, and they can access this community-driven knowledge right at the point of need.

 3. Offline is online

-It used to be so hard to reconcile offline data with online, synchronized data, but as best-in-class Learning Platform providers continue to realize, offline is the new online, and we need offline data to sync effortlessly with online data.
+It used to be so hard to reconcile offline data with online, synchronized data, but as best-in-class enterprise learning solutions providers continue to realize, offline is the new online, and we need offline data to sync effortlessly with online data.

 This is becoming an increasing reality with progressive LMS providers or modern learning platforms, and it should be a key consideration in investing in any new provider today.